devpi/devpi/doc/replica.rst

 .. versionadded: 2.0

-The devpi-server replication protocol aims to:
+The devpi-server replication protocol aims to support:

+- **ongoing incremental backup**: all state changes on the master are reflected in the replica with only a short delay

-- support high-availability: when the master goes down, a replica node can easily be configured to be the new master.
+- **high-availability/failover**: when the master goes down, a replica node can be manually configured to be the new master.

-- support faster installs: a geographically closer replica will answer queries much faster than the more remote master node.
+- **faster installs**: a geographically closer replica will answer queries much faster than the more remote master node.

 Usage
 ---------------------------------------------

-A regular ``devpi-server`` instance can serve as a master.
+Any regular ``devpi-server`` instance can serve as a master.
 In order to start a replica you need to provide the root master URL::

     devpi-server --master http://url-of-master